-All property, plant and equipment is measured at cost less accumulated depreciation.
-Depreciation is calculated on a straight-line basis at rates that provide for the writing down from cost over the anticipated period of each asset's useful life as follows:
+All property, plant and equipment stated at historical cost less accumulated depreciation and impairment.
+Historical cost includes expenditure that is directly attributable to the acquisition of the items.

+Depreciation is calculated on a straight-line basis to write off the net cost of each item over their expected useful life as follows:

-Motor vehicles 3-5 years Furniture, fittings and equipment 3-8 years
+Motor vehicles 3-5 years (or less depending on the age of the vehicle) Furniture, fittings and equipment 3 - 8 years